ricksonoliveira/shopping-list-challenge/README.md

 ]}
 ```

+Generating emails list distributed with infinite sums

-Now if we add Lord Vader into this mess, we'll have to give him him equal part, plus the rest amount of the value so not a single cent will be missing!
+Now if we add Lord Vader into this mess, we'll have to give him him his equal part, plus the rest amount of the value so not a single cent will be missing!

 ```console
 EmailsList.create_emails_list("darthvader@mail.com")